SFe-Team-was-taken/SFe/sfe-specification-4.0u13.md

 ### 5.6.11 flag sub-chunk

-The `flag` sub-chunk is required and contains the feature flags used by a bank.
+The `flag` sub-chunk is nested inside the `ISFe-list` sub-chunk.
+It is required and contains the feature flags used by a bank.
+(Update 13)

 It is always a multiple of 6 bytes in length, and contains at least 2 records (1 feature flag and a record at the end) according to the structure:

 ```c
 struct SFeFeatureFlag